mylonics/zephyr-ide/README.md

-# zephyr-ide README
+#  Zephyr IDE for VS Code

-The Zephyr IDE for VS code extension provides tools to aide in your zephyr work flow.
+The Zephyr IDE for VS code extension provides tools to aide in your Zephyr Project work flow.
 This extension helps you to build Zephyr projects and share them with your team.

 ## Features
 - Installs toolchains/sdks